aaronsaray/aaronsaray.com/_posts/2013-05-01-developers-how-to-get-your-estimates-right.markdown

 How easy is it to just pump out a block of code or a feature on your software with no timelimit or timeline?
 Let me tell you - it is VERY easy and also VERY great.
 It feels awesome to accomplish a task without a marketing, business, or even arbitrary limitation of time.
 However, if you find yourself with this good fortune, do not rest!

 Instead, **always estimate all of your tasks** even if you're not required to submit one.
 Then, track your time and at the end of the project compare your totals.
 This research is yours and yours alone.
-You will learn to become a better estimator and know your skillset and timelines best this way.
+You will learn to become a better estimator and know your skill-set and timelines best this way.

 ### Planning